 - Environmental factors and genetics both play a role in the risk of addiction.
 The speed of the addiction goes up based on the potency of the drug that is used, as well as the length of time the medication is used.
 Some people become addicted within a few days of use.
 There is a 6% chance that one day of opioid use will result in addiction.

-- Naloxone is a drug that can be used in a time of emergency to reverse the effects of opioid overdose.
+- Naloxone is a drug that can be used in a time of emergency to reverse the effects of an opioid overdose.
 This medication could save a person’s life and is carried by first responders such as police officers, emergency response teams, and more.
 This medication can be purchased at the drug store.
-It should be used at first sign of an opioid overdose.
+It should be used at the first sign of an opioid overdose.

 Symptoms of Opioid Addiction (And What You Should Do)

 In the beginning, it is hard to detect that someone is suffering from opioid addiction.
 Initial symptoms of opioid use include:

 - Vomiting or nausea